syncfusion-content/maui-toolkit-docs/maui-toolkit/Polar-Charts/Getting-Started.md

 {% highlight C# %}

+// Create a new instance of SfPolarChart
 SfPolarChart chart = new SfPolarChart();

-PolarLineSeries series = new PolarLineSeries();
+// Create a new instance of PolarLineSeries PolarLineSeries series = new PolarLineSeries();

-series1.EnableTooltip = true;
+series1.EnableTooltip = true; // Enable tooltips for the series

-. . .
+// ... (other series configuration)

 chart.Series.Add(series);
 this.Content = chart;